-As community assembly models indicated potential disparity In the phylogenetic scale of community assembly patterns, beta diversity through time analysis (BDTT) (ref) was used to sample the bacterial community in 0.01 time intervals backwards in evolutionary time, using the tree agglomeration functions of castor (ref).
+To investigate whether patterns of phylosymbiosis was driven by recent codivergence or deeper bacterial evolution, beta diversity through time analysis (BDTT) (ref) was used to sample the bacterial phylogenetic tree in 0.01 time intervals backwards in evolutionary time using the tree agglomeration functions of castor (ref), generating new ASV tables at each slice.
 Partial Mantel tests were conducted each time slice in order to differentiate patterns arising from recent co-diversification from those due to more ancient bacterial evolution.

 Co-phylogeny / Co-speciation

 In addition to the well-known association with their primary symbiont Candidatus Carsonella rudii, psyllid species can be associated various secondary symbionts with differing rates of vertical inheritance.
 Microbial taxa with more strict vertical inheritance should show stronger signs of co-phylogeny with the psyllid host.
-To identify these groups, phylogenetic congruence between the psyllid and microbial phylogenies was investigated at the scale of the entire community of co-occurring species using the Procrustean Approach to Co-phylogeny (PACo) algorithm and a matrix of presence/absences amongst psyllid species.
+To identify these groups, phylogenetic congruence between the psyllid and microbial phylogenies was investigated at the scale of the entire community of co-occurring species using the Procrustean Approach to Co-phylogeny (PACo) algorithm (ref) and a matrix of presence/absences amongst psyllid species.
 Given that microbial communities are generally labile assemblages, it is to be expected that certain interactions (such as symbiosis) are more consistent with a hypothesis of phylogenetic congruence than others.
 To estimate the degree to which individual interactions are more supportive of a hypothesis of phylogenetic congruence than others, a leave-one-out approach was used where individual host-microbe Interactions were iteratively removed and the global fit of the two phylogenies reassessed, and the individual interaction strength calculated as the difference between global fit and the fit without an interaction.
-The PACo algorithm was then fit separately to these individual clades to identify fine-scale co-phylogeny.
-In addition to psyllid microbiome phylogeny, this approach was further conducted between the psyllid species tree and the hostplant tree, as well as just the Trioza genus and the hostplant tree.
+The PACo algorithm was further fit to the psyllid species tree and the hostplant tree, as well as the species tree of just the Trioza genus and the hostplant tree.

-Beta diversity through time

-As community assembly models indicated potential disparity In the phylogenetic scale of community assembly patterns, beta diversity through time analysis (BDTT) was used to sample the bacterial community in 0.01 time intervals backwards in evolutionary time and conduct the above tests at each time slice in order to differentiate patterns arising from recent co-diversification from those due to more ancient bacterial evolution.
-These analyses were conducted both with and without the family Enterobacteriaceae to determine if these patterns were being driven primarily by the known primary symbiont Candidatus Carsonella rudii.

-Community assembly & Microbe microbe interactions

-To first investigate whether there was evidence for selective maintenance of microbial taxa, as opposed random passive acquisition from the environment, the Sloan Neutral Community Model (Sloan et al. 2006) was fit to the prevalence of a taxon in each sample compared to its abundance across the wider metacommunity of all psyllid hosts in the study.
-To further assess if bacterial communities were in the psyllids were assembled from phylogenetically clustered, or overdispersed taxa, the net relatedness index (NRI) and nearest taxon index (NTI) were calculated from the 16S gene tree and ASV relative abundance data using the Picante R package (ref).
-Significance of phylogenetic clustering within each sample was

-All metrics were assessed for significance against a permuted null model generated by randomising ASV’s and their relative abundances across the tips of the phylogeny (null.model = ‘taxa.labels’) across the phylogeny to simulate random draws from the bacterial metacommunity source pool.

 Results